Skip to main content

 ๐Ÿ‘‹ I'm a dev at Supabase

 I work on logging and analytics, and manage the underlying service that Supabase Logs and Logflare.
-The service do over a billion of requests each day with traffic constantly growing, and these devlog posts talk a bit about my day-to-day open source dev work.
+The service does over 7 billion requests each day with traffic constantly growing, and these devlog posts talk a bit about my day-to-day open source dev work.

-It serves as some insight on what one can expect when working on high performance and high availability software, with real code snippets and PRs to boot.
+It serves as some insight into what one can expect when working on high availability software, with real code snippets and PRs too.
 Enjoy!๐Ÿ˜Š

 This week, I'm hunting down a few things that are plaguing Logflare, namely: